 - It keeps fresh for days and tastes great when served warm or cold.

-- Making your own bread is economical and much less expensive than store-bought versions.
+- Making your bread is much less expensive than store-bought bread.

-- It makes 7 loaves of bread!
-This means you only have to make bread every 7 weeks (if you go through a loaf a week). 🙂
+- It makes seven loaves of bread - which means you only have to make bread every seven weeks (if you go through a loaf a week). 🙂

 This recipe only requires simple ingredients that you likely have in your pantry already!
-If not, you can easily find everything at your local grocery stores.
+If not, you can easily find everything at your local grocery store.

 - Yeast.
 I used active dry yeast.
 You could also use instant yeast to cut the dissolving step.